mozilla/fxa/features/FxA-107-security-event-history/README.md

 Detailed dashboard can be found [here](https://kibana-fxa-us-west-2.prod.mozaws.net/#/dashboard/elasticsearch/FxA%20IP%20History%20Matches).

-This result was very sunrising and we are still unsure why so many users login multiple times from the same address.
+This result was very surprising and we are still unsure why so many users login multiple times from the same address.
 One possible theory is that they are corporate computers that get formatted every day causing the user to login again.